twome/mane/docs/tasks.md

 - BUG: changing cache.patches at all fucks up because getAllPatches doesn't check for diffs before using caches

-- BUG: truncated-name patch assets are getting duplicated
-	- no ID present in JSON source means that new random IDs are getting created; it's not de-duping by checking patch contents against each other

-- proper icon
+- FEAT: proper icon

-- pass a single config object down the line of each function call rather than these unwieldy duplicated argument objects
+- DEBT: pass a single config object down the line of each function call rather than these unwieldy duplicated argument objects

-- implement assets properly
+- DEBT: implement assets properly

+- DEBT: extension should parallel-load all scripts and bodies before injecting references

-- optionally write patches as a folder, so the the assets can reference sibling images etc within the folder
+- FEAT: optionally write patches as a folder, so the the assets can reference sibling images etc within the folder

-- switch to Deno for extremely easy user installation
+- FEAT: switch to Deno for extremely easy user installation

-- [potential security risk]: extension can directly fetch remote files or use a JS git implementation to directly check out repos
+- FEAT: extension can directly fetch remote files or use a JS git implementation to directly check out repos
+	SECURITY: obvious issues

-- minimal memory/cpu footprint executable; boot on load
+- FEAT: minimal memory/cpu footprint executable; boot on load
-	- initially only accessible via process table `ps -e`
+	- initially only accessible via process table `ps -e`?

+- FEAT: use native communication instead of HTTP between server and extension

-- maybe use BrowserFS to keep track of asset files? https://github.com/jvilk/BrowserFS
+- FEAT: maybe use BrowserFS to keep track of (and cache) asset files in extension? https://github.com/jvilk/BrowserFS

-- long-term storage of patches in browser
+- FEAT: long-term storage of patches in browser

+- FEAT: create new patch for current domain from extension
+	- JS, CSS, or both
+	- optional text input for matchList

+- FEAT: set patch storage dir from server CL arg & extension popup

 ## extension

 contentScripts API to register patches at runtime (instead of modifying <head>)
+	- pro: only interference with user page is from patch itself
+	- pro: faster loading / load asynchronously?
+	- con: security hazard from patches having greater power

 pageAction to only show up in address bar when active

 ## security/trust